sransara/py-generic-typeddict/README.md

-# Tracking an attempt to add generic support for TypedDict
+# An attempt to add generic support for TypedDict

 # Goal